 How to Supplement to Support Immune Function

 Zinc plays an important role in immunity, helping the body to fight invading bacteria and viruses, and may help the lining of the respiratory passages prevent viral replication and inflammation.
 Seafood (especially oysters), red meat, and pumpkin seeds are the best food sources.
 We love these delicious Healthy Bison Burgers to get in our daily zinc.
-Zinc supplementation can cause some nausea, so preferably take your zinc supplement with a meal if you do choose to supplement.
+Our zinc supplement, Shield, is formulated to be gentle on the stomach and easy to absorb.

 Vitamin D is a hormone that has an important effect on immune function and ability to fight infections.
 According to a 2017 meta-analysis in the British Medical Journal, vitamin D supplementation was safe and it protected against acute respiratory tract infection overall.
 Adequate vitamin D status is critical for optimal immune function.
 Studies have shown that people with vitamin D deficiency are 11 times more likely to get a cold or flu while supplementing with vitamin D can reduce colds and flu by 42%.
 It’s pretty difficult to get adequate levels of vitamin D due to modern lifestyle habits, like spending most of our time indoors and wearing sunscreen when we are exposed to the sun.
 This is why supplementation may be a good idea, especially during the winter months, or times when we aren’t able to get outside.